New Castle Housing Authority

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via 7655291517.

 Learn more about what happens after the application is submitted.

 New Castle, Indiana Housing Choice Voucher Waiting List

 How To Apply to the Housing Choice Voucher Waiting List

 The New Castle Housing Authority (NCHA) Section 8 Housing Choice Voucher waiting list is currently closed.
-Applications were last accepted on August 20, 2019, until 100 applications were submitted.
+Applications were last accepted from August 20, 2019, until August 23, 2019.
 There is no notice of when this waiting list will reopen.